 Exercise:

-1. Meditate on the themes that continue to show up in your life.
+- Meditate on the themes that continue to show up in your life.
 Perhaps you have clues from past life memories.
 You can also gain clues from your present life:

-• What was your favorite character you pretended to be in childhood?
+- What was your favorite character you pretended to be in childhood?

-• What section of the bookstore are you drawn to?
+- What section of the bookstore are you drawn to?

-• What events do you enjoy?
+- What events do you enjoy?

-• What is your favorite topic to discuss?
+- What is your favorite topic to discuss?

-• What are your favorite classes to attend?
+- What are your favorite classes to attend?

-• What else are you drawn to do?
+- What else are you drawn to do?

-1. Can you identify one or more hub lifetimes in your soul’s memories?
+- Can you identify one or more hub lifetimes in your soul’s memories?

-• Do you think you are experiencing a hub aspect or a spoke aspect?
+- Do you think you are experiencing a hub aspect or a spoke aspect?

-1. If you had to pick one theme or focus for your day, today, what would that be?
+- What would that be if you had to pick one theme or focus for your day today?

-1. If you had to pick one theme for the recall of your memories, what would that be?
+- If you had to pick one theme for the recall of your memories, what would that be?

-As you identify your focus, keep asking yourself “What is the purpose of that?” until you are satisfied that you are aiming at the highest and most potent goal.
+As you identify your focus, keep asking yourself, “What is the purpose of that?” until you are satisfied that you are aiming at the highest and most potent goal.

 Of course, beyond answering those questions, it will be important to indulge in many past life regressions.
 The more you do, the more that is revealed.
 The more revealed, the more you’ll realize you need to explore further to uncover even more fascinating, enlightening, and empowering facets and aspects of who you are and the purpose your soul has in store for you.